Pwd9000-ML/blog-devto/posts/2024/Azure-Ignite-2024-Book-Of-News/Azure-Ignite-2024-Book-Of-News.md

 ### 1. **[Azure AI Foundry](https://techcommunity.microsoft.com/blog/aiplatformblog/ignite-2024-announcing-the-azure-ai-foundry-sdk/4295862/?wt.mc_id=DT-MVP-5004771)**

 Microsoft introduced Azure AI Foundry, a unified platform consolidating AI development.
 This platform offers a centralised portal, facilitating the creation, management, and auditing of AI projects.
+Fun fact for anyone who has worked in Azure AI Studio/Hub, this is the next evolution of that platform and was thus renamed to Azure AI Foundry.

 ---

 ### 2. **[Azure AI Foundry SDK](https://techcommunity.microsoft.com/blog/aiplatformblog/ignite-2024-announcing-the-azure-ai-foundry-sdk/4295862/?wt.mc_id=DT-MVP-5004771)**

-Along with Azure AI Foundry also comes Unified Tooling and an SDK for the platform to support the entire AI project lifecycle.
+What really makes Azure AI Foundry stand out that is new (other than Azure AI Studio's rebrand to Foundry) is the SDK.
+So along with announcements of Azure AI Foundry, including some new features, it also now comes with Unified Tooling and an SDK for the platform to support the entire AI project lifecycle.
 This tooling integrates with GitHub, enabling continuous integration and continuous deployment (CI/CD) workflows.
 Developers can leverage this platform to enhance collaboration, streamline development processes, and accelerate AI project delivery.

 ---